Since its formation in 1902, all the Choir’s musical directors have probably been born in Wales and many were fluent Welsh speakers.

 Lyn Harry (1961 - 67)

 When the Choir was re-formed in 1961, Lyn Harry, a native of Llanelli, and a music teacher at a school in south London was invited to become its musical director.
 In 1962 the Royal National Eisteddfod of Wales was held in Llanelli and the Choir competed, and were placed fifth of the choirs competing.
-Following the Choir’s fracture in 1967, to which he contributed, the Choir’s committee dispensed with Lyn’s services.
-He eventually emigrated to Canada, and became the musical director of the Canadian Orpheus Male Choir.
+He left the Choir in 1967 and later moved to live in Canada, and became the musical director of the Canadian Orpheus Male Choir.
 Indeed, when the London Welsh visited Ontario in 1995, Lyn was the organist at its concerts, but he only conducted the Choir in a rehearsal.

 Tudor Spencer Davies (1967 - 69)